 Therapists will have the opportunity to work in several working environments, including hospitals, health centres, schools and general practitioners.

-When a pre-registration programme in speech and language therapy is completed and you have registered with the health professions council, you will be able to apply for jobs in speech and language therapy.
+When a pre-registration degree in speech and language therapy is completed and you have registered with the health professions council, you will be able to apply for jobs in speech and language therapy.
 Most vacancies will be advertised on the NHS trust websites (e.g www.jobs.nhs.uk).

 Speech and Language Therapy for children and adults is available at Chesterfield Royal NHS Foundation Trust.
-The children’s services for North Derbyshire are based in the Women’s and Children’s Directorate(See children’s services).

 The service provides the videofluoroscopy service for North Derbyshire jointly with the Imaging Directorate.
 All the therapists employed are HPC (Health Professions Council) and RCSLT (Royal College of Speech & Language Therapists) registered.